jrwellshpc/slurm_power_saving/README.md

 \@  The node is pending reboot.
 \^  The node reboot was issued.
 \-  The node is planned by the backfill scheduler for a higher priority job.

-To Do:
-1. Test on SUSE
-2. Test IPMI
-3. ?